MyricSeptember/circleci-101/README.md

 # circleci-101
--This is a simple application that makes use of Circle ci for continues intergration.
+-This is a simple application that makes use of Circle CI for continues intergration.